 The Netherlands Antilles has ceased to exist as an autonomous country within the Kingdom of the Netherlands with effect from 10 October 2010.
-Since that date, the Kingdom of the Netherlands consists of four autonomous countries: The Netherlands (European part and Caribbean part), Aruba, Curaçao and Sint Maarten.
+Since that date, the Kingdom of the Netherlands consists of four autonomous countries: The Netherlands (European part and Caribbean part), Aruba, Curação and Sint Maarten.
 For more details see footnote 4, in section II of SOLAS 1974.
 Annex III applies as follows:

 Effective from

-) 1 July 1992
+The Netherlands (European part)) 1 July 1992

-) 10 October 2010
+Caribbean part of the Netherlands) 10 October 2010

-) 1 July 1992
+Aruba) 1 July 1992

-) 10 October 2010
+Curaçao) 10 October 2010

-) 10 October 2010
+Sint Maarten) 10 October 2010

-))))